BiuSky7777/biusky7777.github.io/_pages/projects.md

 * Results show promising accuracy improvements with noise curriculum, but little evidence of performance gains from sample curriculum.

 [**Differentiable Pulse-Based Variational Quantum Eigensolver**](https://github.com/BiuSky7777/biusky7777.github.io/blob/master/_projects/pb_vqe.pdf) [(PPT)](https://github.com/BiuSky7777/biusky7777.github.io/blob/master/_projects/quantum_diff_pre.pdf)
-* We proposed a polynomial parameterization method for pulse-based VQE, reducing parameters from M × Q to n × Q (where M is the number of time segments and Q is the number of qubits), along with an efficient analytic gradient formula that lowers computational cost to O(1) compared to O(M) in finite difference methods, though it applies to a limited set of pulse sequences.
+* We proposed a polynomial parameterization method for pulse-based VQE, reducing parameters from $M \times Q$ to $n \times Q$ (where $M$ is the number of time segments and $Q$ is the number of qubits), along with an efficient analytic gradient formula that lowers computational cost to $O(1)$ compared to $O(M)$ in finite difference methods, though it applies to a limited set of pulse sequences.
 * Implementations confirm the proposed pulse-based VQE is fast, but we cannot reach the theoretical minimum due to pulse sequence ansatz choices, which is limited by our gradient calculation method.